aaaimee000/CTF_-webapp-/README.md

 # WHAT DO WE NEED TO GIVE THEM HINT -- can be included in the brief
-1. tell them in the previous flag or on the website, username is admin, password is password123, and there are four tables in the web app, their names are users, keys_table, videos, and comments.
+1. tell them some basic information to get them started: username is admin, password is password123, and there are four tables in the web app, their names are users, keys_table, videos, and comments.
+The users table structure is
+CREATE TABLE users (
+    id INTEGER PRIMARY KEY,
+    username TEXT UNIQUE,
+    password TEXT,
+    flag TEXT
+)
-2. tell them what encryption it is -- aes-256-cbc
+2. In hints, we can tell them what encryption the video is encrypted in  -- aes-256-cbc

 # Things for ourselves in submission
 1. See the CTF Walkthrough above.
 Both key and hash are included.
-2. XSS is only a bonus/ confusion to the whole CTF.
+2. XSS is only a confusion to the participants.

-# SQL injection

-progress
-1. frontend with a countdown
-2. simple sql injection --> changed to advance one where you need to get an encryption key from database _key, then use this encryptionkey to decrypt our video file, by downloading it form our website, then watch it -- Siam 's flag
-3.

 TODO Update:
 #### DONE experiment with video encrypt, then serve it on webapp